 5.16.1.3 MnS producer to recommend fulfillable intent targets and contexts

 The MnS consumer wants to know what the MnS producer recommends what to be applied for particular intent characteristics.
 The MnS consumer creates an intent and asks the MnS producer to recommend what changes could be made to the intent or other intents to make the intent fulfillable (Figure 5.16.1.3-1).
 Alternatively, the MnS producer has attempted to fulfil the intent and indicated that it cannot be fulfilled, so the MnS consumer asks the MnS producer to recommend what changes could be made to the intent or other intents to make the intent fulfillable.
+For example, there may not enough resources for MnS producer to fulfill a new intent request from MnS consumer.
+In such case, the MnS consumer can create a request to query recommendations from MnS producer and use the response to modify their existing intents in an attempt to improve the ability to fulfil their new intents.

 Figure 5.16.1.3-1: Enabling the MnS consumer to request and receive a recommendation on the fulfillable intent properties prior to fulfilment